-The representative has informed us that the underwriters propose to offer the units directly to the public at the public offering price set forth on the cover page hereof and part to certain dealers at a price that represents a concession not in excess of \$ per unit 10% below the public offering price.
-Any underwriter may allow, and such dealers may re-allow, a concession not in excess of \$ per unit to other dealers including the underwriters.
+The representative has informed us that the underwriters propose to offer the units directly to the public at the public offering price set forth on the cover page hereof and part to certain dealers at a price that represents a concession not in excess of \$0.31 per unit.
+Any underwriter may allow, and such dealers may re-allow, a concession not in excess of \$0.1705 per unit to other dealers including the underwriters.
 The representative may re-allocate a portion of its concession or non-accountable expense allowance in its discretion among other members of the underwriting syndicate or selling group.